 After a collision, it is important to contact the best motorcycle accident attorney available as soon as possible.
 In most cases, crash victims are taken to the emergency room immediately.
 As such, they lose the opportunity to explain their version of events, and officers on the scene receive an incomplete or inaccurate story from the other driver, any passengers involved, and nearby witnesses.

 A complete and thorough investigation of any motorcycle accident is critical.
 An accident reconstruction should include field of vision for the motorcyclist as well as the other vehicle operator, possible vision obstructions, speeds, stopping distances and issues of highway design.

 Reconstruction of motorcycle accidents often requires prompt location and identification of debris, skid marks, gouge marks or other witness marks produced by the impact between the bike, the other vehicle and the pavement.
 It is important that this type of investigation be done as soon as possible after the accident to guarantee that this type of evidence is not lost.

-Due to these unique considerations, if you are injured in a motorcycle accident, or if you have lost a loved one in a collision, you should speak to a motorcycle accident attorney in Tucson or Yuma, AZ who understands motorcycle accident reconstruction and is experienced in handling these types of claims.
+Due to these unique considerations, if you are injured in a motorcycle accident, or if you have lost a loved one in a collision, you should speak to one of our motorcycle accident attorneys in Yuma who understands motorcycle accident reconstruction and is experienced in handling these types of claims.

 Even if you are riding illegally and without a license, you can still file a motorcycle accident injury claim.
 However, you may receive a traffic citation with fees, and this amount may be deducted from your awards.